-What Is An Employer of Choice?
+What is an Employer of Choice?

 There is no one-size-fits-all strategy for becoming an employer of choice.
 One company’s approach may look very different from another’s, and yet they can both meet the criteria for the distinction.
 The overarching theme of becoming an employer of choice is being the best employer you can be for the types of employees you want to attract and retain.

-Why Become an Employer of Choice?
+Characteristics of an Employer of Choice

 Workers at employer-of-choice organizations are engaged in their jobs and feel invested in the company’s success, which breeds loyalty.
 That sense of loyalty and connection to their employer means they’re less likely to jump ship than someone who’s disengaged with their work.